Kekesed/Dealphabet/README.md

 This is just my playground on playing with Assembly languages.
 As you know, i need  portofolio right? :P

 'Kay den, enjoy~

+## License
+Actually, i don't really know how to apply the license as i want you to mention my name and link to this project when using it or modify it and etc.